SwiftWare-Lab/tile-fusion/fusion/README.md

 ```
 to run as job.

 The `run_niagara.sh` script should work in a linux machine.
+Make sure to set paths before running the script.

 ## Plotting